utsav0/daily-dev-tips/src/pages/posts/css-custom-checkbox.md

 Have you ever wondered how people get the most awesome checkboxes with custom styling?

-It's one of these things that are pretty hard to wrap your head around, but every developer should know.
+It's one thing that is pretty hard to wrap your head around, but every developer should know.

 Let me guide you into making your custom checkboxes.